 This argument has deliberately treated the field of political practices and institutions as a distinct and relatively independent domain.
 This approach departs from the standard interpretations of Soviet history; it is also open to accusations of an 'idealist approach to a problem whose determinations must be found in more profound roots, notably the economic sphere.
-I have dealt in passing with the arguments that attribute to the decay of Soviet democracy to economic practicalities: the low productivity of labour, the atomisation of the working class; the desperate administrative needs of a disrupted Despite the undoubted relevance of such factors, I have sought to argue a distinct, specific and major responsibility to another domain, that of the theoretical assumptions and cultural norms of the Bolsheviks with regard to the question of state form.
-It seems to me that unless the question of political, institutional, and constitutional forms is regarded as a distinct and separate subject for examination, there is an overwhelming tendency and temptation for the very significance of the question of political forms to be forgotten.
+I have dealt in passing with the arguments that attribute to the decay of Soviet democracy to economic practicalities: the low productivity of labour, the atomisation of the working class; the desperate administrative needs of a disrupted Despite the undoubted relevance of such factors, I have sought economy. to argue a distinct, specific and major responsibility to another domain, that of the theoretical assumptions and cultural norms of the Bolsheviks with regard to the question of state form.
+It seems to me that unless the question of political, institutional, and constitutional forms is an arministration of political, institutional, and constitutional forms is a second or political. regarded as a distinct and separate subject for examination, there is an overwhelming tendency and temptation for the very significance of the question of political forms to be forgotten.
 This applies as much to critiques that reject the Leninist inheritance as to those that are complicit in it.
 The approach adopted here may be further justified by a consideration of a recent argument that attempts a new critique of This argument attributes the authoritarian outcome of Leninism.
 Lenin's activities to an insufficiency of radicalism at the core of his thought, in his conception of the economic.
 Such writers do not, however, question the position of such a domain as the organising principle of a radical politics.